Join our mailing list to get regular email updates and info on what we're up to!

 If you think that you might be pregnant, you will need to wait at least three weeks after the time you had sex or a week after your missed period to take a pregnancy test.
 Taking a test earlier than this may not give you an accurate result.

-Using emergency contraception or restarting on your pill/patch/ring will not stop a pregnancy if it has already happened.
+Using emergency contraception or restarting on regular contraception will not stop a pregnancy if it has already happened.

 If you are worried, you should contact your local sexual health service or doctor as soon as possible.
 They will be able to help you with taking a pregnancy test and can also support you with making decisions about continuing a pregnancy.